 Norse Head Women's Basketball Coach Jeff Hans was hired to take the reigns of the storied program in April of 2024.
-In his first season with the Norse, NKU posted a 11-21 (8-12) record, helping lead NKU to a fifth-place finish in the Horizon League.
+Through two seasons with the Norse, Hans has posted a 26-38 record and a 20-20 record in Horizon League play.
+Overall, Hans has a 365-80 (.820) record in 15 seasons as a head coach with both Thomas More and Northern Kentucky

 Prior to joining the Norse, Hans was at the helm of the Thomas More women's basketball team, one of the most successful squads at any level of the sport.
 He guided the Saints to a 339-42 record overall (.889) to go with eight conference regular season championships, eight conference tournament titles, 11 national tournament berths, two NCAA Division III National Championships, one NAIA National Championship and two NAIA National Runner-Up performances.
 He also coached two National Players of the Year to go with being named National Coach of the Year himself three times in 2016, 2019 and 2022.